Is Lamb a perfect fertility food?

 It can be purchased in 5 different cuts; shoulder, rack/ribs, shank/breast, loin, and legs.

-Vitamin B1: Thiamin is involved in the production of energy through the breakdown of sugars and carbohydrates.
+Vitamin B1: Thiamine is involved in the production of energy through the breakdown of sugars and carbohydrates.
 This is important for cellular health, which may also influence the health and energy of sperm and egg cells.
 It’s also important for energy support during pregnancy.

 Vitamin B2: Research shows that Riboflavin can act as an antioxidant, which helps to combat against harmful free radicals.
 Free radicals are known to negatively impact sperm and egg health, and so antioxidants are a vital part of the human diet.